 - 4.8.
-The Old Hall dates to the 17th century with 18th century additions.
-It is in brick and part rendered, with a pantile roof.
-It is two storeys in attic, in brick and part-rendered with a pitched pantile roof with gables, including a shaped gable at the southern end of an early 18th century range extending southwards.
+Old Hall dates to the 17th century with 18th century additions.
+It is two storeys in attic, in brick and part-rendered with a pitched pantile roof with gables, including a shaped gable at the southern end of an early 18th century range (Fig. 9).
 The pitched roof is topped with a panelled brick ridge stack.
 A 17th century door survives in the western gable, with a mix of fenestration dating from the 18th through to the 20th century. - 4.9.
 The hayloft and barn is an early 19th century structure in brick with pitched pantile roof.
 The hayloft is a two storey structure with a single storey adjoining barn to the south.
 The barn to the north is of similar age and also in brick with pantile roof.

 Fig. 9.
-View to Old Hall, barn and hayloft from the south-east
+View to Old Hall, barn and hayloft from the south-east looking across VC ROC1

 4.10.
 The heritage significance of this group of Grade II listed buildings is primarily derived from its architectural and historic interest as a group of former agricultural buildings and farmhouse.
-They provide evidence of regional typologies of their respective building types and periods as well as the farmstead arrangement, and illustrate the close relationship that rural south Norfolk settlements such as Rockland St Mary shared with their agricultural hinterland.
+They provide evidence of regional typologies of their respective building types and periods, as well as the farmstead plan form, and illustrate the close relationship that rural south Norfolk settlements such as Rockland St Mary shared with their agricultural hinterland.